decyphertek-io/docker/README.md

     # Make a github access token, dockerfile, and build
     # Github > Settings > Developer Settings > personal access tokens > fined-grain tokens > Generate new token.
     # From Github:
+    # (I dont see any permisison options for container images???)
     Select the read:packages scope to download container images and read their metadata.
     Select the write:packages scope to download and upload container images and read and write their metadata.
     Select the delete:packages scope to delete container images.